wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Selenium*
 a portable software testing framework for web applications.
 At the moment AET makes use of Selenium 3.8.1.

+*Selenium Grid*
+a test tool that allows to run tests on different machines against different browsers.
+At the moment AET makes use of Selenium Grid 3.8.1.

+*Selenium Grid hub*
+point that receives all test requests and distribute them the the right nodes.

+*Selenium Grid nodes*
+endpoints registered to a hub configured to run tests on specific platform and browser.

 *Selenium Driver*
 a test tool that allows to perform specific actions in a browser environment (e.g. take a screenshot of a page).